 - complete heart block, where electrical signals are unable to travel from one side of your heart to the other, so your heart cannot pump blood properly

-- ventricular arrhythmia, where the heart begins beating faster before going into a spasm and stops pumping altogether; this is known as sudden cardiac arrest – see symptoms of a heart attack for more information
+- ventricular arrhythmia, where the heart begins beating faster before going into a spasm and stops pumping completely; this is known as sudden cardiac arrest

-These life-threatening arrhythmias can be a major cause of death during the 24-48 hours after a heart attack.
+These life-threatening types of arrhythmia can be a major cause of death during the 24 to 48 hours after a heart attack.

 However, survival rates have improved significantly since the invention of the portable defibrillator – an external device that delivers an electric shock to the heart and "resets" it to the right rhythm.

-Mild arrhythmias can usually be controlled with medication such as beta-blockers.
+Mild arrhythmias can usually be controlled with medicine such as beta-blockers.

 More troublesome bradycardias that cause repeated and prolonged symptoms may need to be treated with a pacemaker.
-This is an electric device surgically implanted in the chest, which is used to help regulate the heartbeat.
+This is an electric device surgically implanted in the chest to help regulate the heartbeat.